Guide to Automobile Service Contracts, Extended Warranties and Other Repair Agreements

 - You cancel the VSC within 60 days after receiving the contract, or 30 days if your car is used and came without a manufacturer warranty.

 - You send your cancellation notice as specified in the VSC.

-If a VSCP or dealer is not honoring the cancellation and refund sections of the contract, then contact the insurance company listed on the VSC.
-If the insurance company does not resolve the problem, then contact the CDI.
+If a VSCP or dealer does not honor the cancellation and refund sections of the contract, then contact the insurance company listed on the VSC.
+If the insurance company does not resolve the problem, then contact the CDI

 Some Final Reminders about Automobile Repair Agreements

 - Obtain a sample of the agreement and read it carefully before deciding to purchase.
 Make sure the MBI insurer, or the VSCP and backup insurer, are licensed by the CDI.
 If the backup insurer is a risk retention group, and therefore not licensed by the CDI, understand that the CDI does not regulate the finances and claim handling of risk retention groups as closely as it does insurance companies that are licensed in California.

 - Understand what the contract covers and does not cover.
 Read the “what is not covered” or “exclusions” section very carefully.